gleb812/pch2csd/README.md

 Another remarkable issue is cabling, which is completely different to CSound.

 Check /Tables to see mapping for module parameter values.
 Being MIDI compatible, Clavia stores all parameters as an 7 bit integers.
 So it is not possible to know the real value of Hz or dB.
 For this purpose we manually created the mapping tables looking at values at software editor.
+For the reference see clavia_maps.xls

 /IO directory contains module input/output tables.
 The order of inputs/outputs is strictly fixed.

-Check the Status List to find which modules are implemented and what are the next to-dos by group.
+Check the Status List to find which modules are implemented and which are the next to-dos by group.
-The top priorities are oscillators, filters and envelope generators.
-Any help is welcome.
+By now the top priorities are oscillators, filters and envelope generators.
+Any help is very welcome.

 *************************************************************
 UDO EXAMPLES (to be moved to separate file later)